 AWARNING Exhaust gas presents the hazard of severe personal injury or death.
 Do not terminate the exhaust pipe under the vehicle.
-The exhaust pipe must not terminate so that any vent, window, or opening into the living area is within a six inch (152.4 mm) radius of the tail pipe as shown in Figure 3-17.
-Keep all openings closed when the genset is running.
+The exhaust pipe must not terminate so that any vent, window, or opening into the living area is within the triangular area shown in Figure 3-21.
+Read the important safety precautions in the Exhaust Systems section.

-- 1. Connect the exhaust pipe (1.25-inch I.D., installer-supplied) to the genset as shown in Figure 3-13. - 2.
-Do not terminate the exhaust tail pipe under the vehicle.
-The exhaust tail pipe must extend a minimum of 1 inch (25.4 mm) beyond the side or end of the vehicle (Figure 3-14).
+1. Connect the exhaust pipe (1.5-inch I.D., installer-supplied) to the genset as shown in Figure 3-13.